 Typos show a lack of expertise and, depending on your business, might make your customers think you’re an offshore scam.
 Information that’s long out-of-date is almost as bad.
 It can make visitors think the site has been abandoned, and a lack of regular updates is never a good sign even for free promotional content.

 A lot of web design advice focuses on what to include: testimonials, professional design, organized information, and more.
 But it’s just as important to avoid negative signs as it is to include positive features.
-You can find more web design tips and helpful information by visiting our Articles page.
-You can also contact us if you need a new web design or are considering a redesign of your existing site.
+Find more web design tips or contact us if you need a new web design or are considering a redesign of your existing site.